1. What kind of person makes a successful entrepreneur?

-- Do I possess the high level of energy, sustainable over long hours, to make a business successful?
+- Do I possess the high level of energy that is sustainable over long hours?

 - Do I have significant specialized business experience?

-While not every successful business owner starts with a “yes” answer to all these questions, three or four “no’s” and undecided answers should make you think twice about going it alone right now.
+While not every successful business owner starts with a “yes” answer to all these questions, three or four “no” responses and undecided answers should make you think twice about going at it alone right now.
 But, don’t be discouraged.
-Seek extra training and support with help from a skilled team of business advisors such as accountants, bankers, attorneys and SCORE counselors.
+Seek extra training and support, and enlist the help from a skilled team of business advisors such as accountants, bankers, attorneys and SCORE counselors.